MaximosSarmpas/Max-README-Generator/README.md

 ## Description
 This is command-line application for generating README files.

 RECORD VIDEO LINK: https://drive.google.com/file/d/1UpInOudCWziqNt95Wrt0c43Ims7qcFC1/view

 ## Installation
 npm install

 ## Usage
-Run node.js, answer all questions then the file will be generated automaticaly
+Run node.js, answer all questions then file will be generated automaticaly

 ## Tests
-npm test
+Not testing at this time

 ## Contributing
 Any contributors are welcome